CESNET/ndk-fpga/README.md

 # NDK Minimal Application

 This repository contains a minimal (reference) application (NDK-APP-Minimal) built on top of the Network Development Kit (NDK) for FPGA acceleration cards.
-The NDK allows users to quickly and easily develop new network applications based on FPGA acceleration cards.
+The NDK allows users to quickly and easily develop FPGA-accelerated network applications.
 The NDK is optimized for high throughput and scalability to support up to 400 Gigabit Ethernet.

 The NDK-based Minimal application is a simple example of how to build an FPGA application using the NDK.
-It can also be a starting point for your own NDK-based application.
+It can also be a starting point for your NDK-based application.
 The NDK-based Minimal application does not process network packets in any way; it only sends and receives them.
 If the DMA IP is enabled, then it forwards the network packets to the computer memory.
 You can find more detailed information in [the NDK-APP-Minimal documentation here](https://cesnet.github.io/ndk-app-minimal/).

 **The DMA Medusa IP is not part of the open-source NDK.
 If the DMA IP is disabled, it is replaced by a loopback.
 [You can get the NDK, including the DMA Medusa IP and professional support, through our partner BrnoLogic](https://support.brnologic.com/).**